AndrasKovacs/staged-fusion/README.md

     data Step a s = Stop | Yield a s | Skip s

-Then we take the appropriate Church-coding of this `Up (Step a s)`.
+The, we take the appropriate fusible representation of `Up (Step a s)`.
 With this, filtering can be defined as converting all `Yield`-s in the input stream to `Skip`-s in the output, whenever the filtering predicate is false.

 While `Skip` has some advantages, I think that it's significantly simpler to not have it.
 Without `Skip`, filtering can be defined by tail-recursively skipping